phxdevices/phx-maps-enyo-google/README.md

 - [inprogress] check for connectivity and add loading animation (m0912)
 - [done] traffic overlay (a0912)
 - [inprogress] directions (by foot, car and public transfer if available) (e0912)
-- display all search results if more then one is available or if none is found (e0912)
+- [inprogress] display all search results if more then one is available or if none is found (e0912)

 --- after this my holidays will be over.
 Can't estimate yet when I will reach the other goals alone ---